 Do you think our second command is executed?

-are linux commands we can't do this that way.
+while both ping and whoami are Linux commands we can't do this that way.

-If we want to combine two linux command we can do it this way.
+If we want to combine two Linux commands we can do it this way.

 date && whoami

 what && do?
-If both commands are valid then both off them will get executed and out put the results.
+If both commands are valid then both of them will get executed and out-put the results.